-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.4 All complaints received from production location workers are addressed in accordance with the FWF Complaints Procedure Yes Providing access to remedy when problems arise is a key element of responsible supply chain management.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.4 All complaints received from production location workers are addressed in accordance with the FWF Complaints Procedure Yes + Preventive steps taken Providing access to remedy when problems arise is a key element of responsible supply chain management.
 Member company involvement is often essential to resolving issues.
 Documentation that member company has completed all required steps in the complaints handling process.
-3 6 -2
+6 6 -2